Walfles/qb-ping/README.md

 # QB Ping system

-Simple Ping system for qb old
+Simple Ping system for QBCore

 Commands:
 To Ping A Person: /ping [Paypal] |